varungowdavaru/task/README.md

 ## Setup

-download task.ipny file
+download task.ipynb file

 ## step 1

--  open the task.ipny in anaconda navigator notebook file if you ti run the code.
+-  open the task.ipynb in anaconda navigator notebook file if you ti run the code.

 ## step 2